 Yes, this nation of 3 million is a bit quirky and difficult to describe.
 There are contradictions here upon contradictions, mostly thanks to the country's post-WWII history — a history that was characterized by communism, isolation, and an extremely paranoid leader.

 In fact, most of Albania's current reality can be traced back to that paranoid leader, Enver Hoxha, who ruled with increasing suspicion of the wider world until his death in 1985.
 He is the one responsible for the plethora of bunkers around the country.
-And for the isolation and fear of the outside world that made them seem necessary.
+And for the isolation and fear of the outside world that made them seem necessary at the time.

 Our Busabout guide – a young Croatian guy with a keen interest in politics and economics – told us that, during Hoxha's reign, Albania was even more insular and isolated that present-day North Korea.
 The country levied no taxes and incurred no debt.
 It exported no goods, and became entirely self-sufficient in order to avoid reliance on the outside world.